 </table>

-Essential CSS Inlining Tools and Technologies
+Essential CSS inlining tools and technologies

 - Automated CSS inlining with intelligent property detection

-- Real-time testing across 90+ email clients
+- Real-time testing across 90+ clients

-- ESP integration for streamlined deployment
+- ESP integration for deployment

-Email on Acid: Comprehensive testing and development suite
+Sinch Email on Acid: comprehensive testing suite

-- CSS inlining capabilities integrated with testing
+- Inlining integrated with testing

 - Accessibility checking and dark mode validation

-Premailer: Robust open-source CSS inlining engine
+Premailer: rock-solid open-source CSS inlining

-# Command-line usage premailer input.html --mode html --base-url https://example.com
+premailer input.html --mode html --base-url https://example.com

-Juice: Node.js library for CSS inlining
+Juice: Node.js CSS inlining library

 const juice = require('juice');